centreon/centreon-documentation/en/releases/introduction.md

 Don't worry if you come from a \< 20.04 version, your license is still valid.
-You'll only have a warning message in the license manager telling you that a license is required but it has no impact on Centreno Map.
+You'll only have a warning message in the license manager telling you that a license is required but it has no impact on Centreon Map.
 You can ask a new one to our support.

 #### Packaging simplified